By the end of this section, you will be able to:

 Like state governments, local governments prioritize spending on building and maintaining the transportation infrastructure, supporting educational institutions, promoting community protection, and funding healthcare.13 As shown in Figure 14.5, local governments, just like state governments, receive a sizeable chunk of their revenue from grants and transfers from other levels of the government.
 The next biggest source of revenue for local governments is property tax collections.

 Property taxes can be assessed on homes, land, and businesses.
 The local government’s reliance on property tax revenue can be problematic for a number of reasons.
 First, unlike sales tax, the collection of which is spaced out in small increments across multiple transactions, property tax is collected in one or two lump sums and is therefore highly visible and unpopular.14 In fact, in response to tax rate increases, many states have placed legal or constitutional limits on regional governments’ ability to raise property taxes.
 The trend began in California with the 1978 passage of Proposition 13.
 This citizen-driven initiative capped the real estate tax at 1 percent of the cash value of property and stopped the practice of reassessing properties for tax purposes whenever a home in the neighborhood was sold.15 After its passage, a number of other states followed suit, making it more difficult for states to reap the rewards of sharp increases in the market value of property.
+And, of course, not reassessing properties for tax purposes unless a home is sold leads to massive disparities in amounts paid by neighbors living in similar houses in the same neighborhood.16

 Another drawback to local governments’ reliance on property tax is that property values vary with the economic health of a given area, the quality of school districts, and the overall desirability of a state, municipality, or county.
 Significant parcels of land in many cities are also tax-exempt, including property occupied by colleges, churches, and other nonprofit organizations.
-Boston is a good example as almost 50 percent of the assessed value of property is tax-exempt.16 College towns face the same challenge.
+Boston is a good example as almost 50 percent of the assessed value of property is tax-exempt.17 College towns face the same challenge.

 When the mortgage crisis began in 2007, property values decreased in many areas of the country, and many homeowners defaulted on their mortgages because their homes were now worth less than they had borrowed to buy them.
 With the decline in property values, local governments faced a loss in tax revenue at the same time states were cutting back on aid; tax collections were also down because of economic conditions and the inability to derive income tax from internet sales.
 A number of municipalities filed for bankruptcy in the face of fiscal distress during the economic recession.
 Perhaps the best known municipality was Detroit, Michigan, which filed for Chapter 9 bankruptcy in 2013 (Figure 14.6).

 Detroit filed for bankruptcy due to massive debt obligations and demands for repayment that it could not meet due to a perfect storm of economic and democratic factors.
 The city owed money to investors who had loaned it money, and it had liabilities resulting from its failure to fulfill its pension and healthcare obligations to city workers.
-The bankruptcy allowed the city time to develop an exit strategy and negotiate with creditors and union representatives in an effort to restructure its debt load.17 Indeed, Detroit recently emerged from bankruptcy and has started to rebuild economically.
+The bankruptcy allowed the city time to develop an exit strategy and negotiate with creditors and union representatives in an effort to restructure its debt load.18 Indeed, Detroit recently emerged from bankruptcy and has started to rebuild economically.

 Detroit’s fiscal condition only highlights the unique challenges municipalities face.
 Local governments have to provide many of the same services as state and national governments, but they are often constrained by the boundaries the state prescribes.
 They may not have the authority to raise revenue above a certain threshold, and they do not have the ability to pass expenses on to another level of government because they lack sovereignty.